rubenwgs/ETH-CS-BA3SE1/Compiler_Design/CompDes_LN_W1.md

 #### Functional and mostly pure

 - Programs manipulate values rather than issue commands
-- Functions are first-class entitites
+- Functions are first-class entities
 - Results of computations can be "named" using `let`
-- Has realtively few "side effects"
+- Has relatively few "side effects"

 #### Strongly and statically typed

 - Compiler typechecks every expression of the program, issues errors if it can't prove that the program is type safe
 - Good support for type inference and generic polymorphic types
 - Rich user-defined "algebraic data types" with pervasive use of pattern matching
-- Very strong and flexible module system for cosntructing large projects
+- Very strong and flexible module system for constructing large projects

 ## 2.3 Factorial on OCaml